Chief Executive/Artistic Director

-Christopher Hampson joined Scottish Ballet as Artistic Director in August 2012.
+Christopher Hampson joined Scottish Ballet as Artistic Director in August 2012 and was appointed Artistic Director / Chief Executive of Scottish Ballet in June 2015.

-Christopher is a co-founder of the International Ballet Masterclasses in Prague and has been a guest teacher for English National Ballet, Royal Swedish Ballet, Royal New Zealand Ballet, Hong Kong Ballet, Atlanta Ballet, Bonachela Dance Company, Matthew Bourne’s New Adventures and the Genée International Ballet Competition.
+Christopher is co-founder of the International Ballet Masterclasses in Prague and has been a guest teacher for English National Ballet, Royal Swedish Ballet, Royal New Zealand Ballet, Hong Kong Ballet, Atlanta Ballet, Matthew Bourne’s New Adventures and the Genée International Ballet Competition.
 Christopher’s work now forms part of the Solo Seal Award for the Royal Academy of Dance.

 Maria trained at Royal Academy of Dramatic Art and Dance of Madrid, Spain.
 She was Ballet Teacher at School of Dance Maria de Avila in Zaragoza between 1991-2001, and during this time was Official Teacher for III, IV, and V National Dance Competition of Torrelavaga, Spain.
 She then became Ballet Mistress and Repetiteur for Ballet de Zaragoza where she remained until 2004.